ynput/ayon-documentation/website/docs/addon_harmony_artist.md

 ![Creator](assets/harmony_creator.png)

-These are the families supported in Harmony:
+These are the product types supported in Harmony:

 - `Render`
     - This instance is for generating a render and review.
 This is a normal write node, but only PNGs are supported at the moment.